renansz/URochester/README.md

 URochester
 ==========

-Computer Assignments of some of the courses of my master's program at UofR
+Some of the programming assignments of my master's program at UofR